 Long-exposure noise reduction is performed after the photo is taken.
-During processing, [Performing noise reduction] will appear in the shooting display.
+During processing, the message, "[Performing noise reduction]" will appear in the shooting display and "Job NR" will flash in the control panel.
 Pictures cannot be taken until the message has cleared from the display.
 The time required to process photos after shooting roughly doubles.